GooseOb/azure-IoT-UL/README.md

 Open and run `Projekt/Projekt.sln` for reading and sending data, and `Projekt.FunctionApps/Projekt.FunctionApps.sln` to call function on triggers.

+## D2C messages

 Data are read from devices and sent to Azure as D2C messages every 5 seconds.

+Example of the D2C message

 ```
 Sending data to IoT Hub...